-Julie McGrath
+Julie Mapes

 ""To educate myself and others, while practicing skills learned in reducing, reusing, and recycling plastic and other harmful items to the environment, so that we leave a smaller footprint”"